Project Closure is more than a milestone… it is a process, with deliverables, to successfully conclude your project.

 In addition to allowing spaces for comments under each topic/question, use a simple answer scale, such as:

-If either time or assistance does not warrant the effort, simply ask for their perceived top 3 lessons learned from this project.
+If time does not warrant the effort, simply ask for their perceived top 3 lessons learned from this project.
 Also, ask for their top 3 issues and how they would recommend planning for and eliminating those issues on a subsequent project.

 The “Closing a Project (CP)” stage of PRINCE2® is very similar to the Project Closure phase of PMBOK®.
 Both recommend a formal completion or de-commissioning step involving a meeting with the customer and Project Sponsor (or Project Board, under PRINCE2®).
 The purpose of the meeting is to review the final acceptance document(s) and obtain final approval that the project is complete and objectives have been attained.